A Fun but Challenging Game

 Understanding Noun Phrases

-The table below shows the main types of noun phrases in English, with their typical structure and an example of each.
+The table below shows the key noun phrase structures, what each one adds to the head noun, and an example of each.

 When to Use Noun Phrases